What species can I hunt on Walk-In Access (WIA) properties?

 I have found a WIA field which is depicted in the atlas but signs are not present when I visited the field.
 Is the property open to hunting?

 No, a property must be posted with WIA boundary signs to be open to hunting.
 There are any number of reasons that the signs could be missing, including that the landowner may have removed the property from WIA after the atlas was published.
-When you find a field like this, we recommend that you contact the nearest Colorado Parks and Wildlife office, and provide a detailed description of the property in question so that we can investigate the situation.
+When you find a field like this, we recommend that you contact the nearest Colorado Parks and Wildlife office, and provide a detailed description of the property, including the nearest County Road intersection in question so that we can investigate the situation.

 What can I, as a user of these properties, do to ensure that the property stays in the program?